-There are many types of saw used in woodworking.
-Different types of woodworking hand saws are used for general handicrafts, such as crosscut saw for cutting across the wood, backsaw for cutting angles inside the wood, dovetail saw for making dovetail joints, compass saw for making for zigzag work on wooden planks, pit saw for cutting trees or logs, different types of saws for making small and delicate designs, patterns etc.
+There are many types of saws used in woodworking.
+Different types of woodworking hand saws are used for general handicrafts, such as crosscut saw for cutting across the wood, backsaw for cutting angles inside the wood, dovetail saw for making dovetail joints, compass saw for making for zigzag work on wooden planks, pit saw for cutting trees or logs, different types of saws for making small and delicate designs, patterns, etc.

 General rules for using a hand saw:

 - The saw should move as long as possible when moving back and forth.

 - The saw should be at a fixed angle with the wood, not tilted to the left or right.

 - It will move with pressure when moving forward, and there will be no pressure when pulling back.

 - The number of strokes per minute with the saw depends on the type of saw and work.

 - If you run too fast, your hands will suddenly become numb, and if you run too slowly, energy and time will be wasted.

 - So the saw should be driven at a medium and reasonable speed.

 - When hand sawing, if you give 35 to 45 strokes per minute, the wood will cut well.